-Visiting Curaçao with your Southern Caribbean cruise or staying near Willemstad?
+Are you visiting Curaçao with your Southern Caribbean cruise or staying near Willemstad?
 Rent a car and beach hop the Curaçao beaches.

-Just like our day in Aruba, we had a full day in Curaçao and I was ready to explore this Dutch Caribbean island.
-Most people get off the ship and spend their days in the capital city, Willemstad, but as usual, I wanted to see more.
-Specifically, Curaçao beaches.
-That doesn’t mean we didn’t take some time to visit Willemstad too at the end of our day.
+Like our day in Aruba, we had a full day in Curaçao and were ready to explore this Dutch Caribbean island.
+Most people get off the ship and spend their days in the capital city, Willemstad, but as usual, we wanted to see more.

 Curaçao Cruise Port

-There are pros and cons to it.
-If you’re driving, that means you have to navigate on your own with a provided map or Google maps and there is no tour guide to educate you on the local history and culture.
+If you’re driving, you have to navigate on your own with a provided map or Google maps, and there is no tour guide to educate you on the local history and culture.

 We booked a car with Avis.